LokeyLab/LC-Seq-Official/examples/README.md

 - Descendants not in dataset
 - Sequence has no natural truncations

+### Low correlation warnings (pooled mode)

+**Problem:** Many equivalence classes have low correlation (< 0.8).

+**Solutions:**
+- This is expected when variants have different signals
+- System automatically handles this (no action needed)
+- Consider using individual mode if most classes have low correlation

 ---

 ## Questions?

 See:
 - `docs/QUICKSTART.md` - Full user guide
-- `docs/THEORY.md` - Mathematical foundations (Section 3.1 for terminology)
+- `docs/THEORY.md` - Mathematical foundations
+  - Section 3.1: Lineage terminology
+  - Section 4.2: Pooled mode
 - `docs/ARCHITECTURE.md` - System design
+- `configs/default.yaml` - Single Source of Truth for all parameters